Darksuperman37/RogueChampions/README.md

 ## Changelog

+### 8/31/21
+ - Fixed Issue with Star-Lord not showing up when selected

+ ### 8/28/21
+ - Increased difficult scores for Red Skull, Nebula, and Ronin so they don't come up as early

 ### 8/26/21
  - Added all heroes, villains, and modular sets up to Venom
  - Revamped difficulty
  - Added more challenges
  - Added more upgrades to all heroes and aspects